 Frecciabianca, Frecciargento, and Eurocity trains are lower-tier AV trains, similar to the Frecciarossa but slower.
 These simpler trains have air-conditioned 1st-class and 2nd-class cars, and individual power outlets.
-First-class tickets include a free drink and newspaper, and all routes offer either trolley service and/or a café car.
+First-class tickets include a free drink and newspaper, and all routes offer either a trolley service and/or a café car.

 Florence and Verona Train Stations

-Florence's Santa Maria Novella station is just steps from the historic center and next to a major hub for local and regional buses, making it a very convenient station for departing travelers.
+Florence's Santa Maria Novella station is just steps from the historic center and next to a major hub for local and regional buses, making it a very convenient station for travelers.

 Note: the Florence Santa Maria Novella station currently has a security check before the platforms, so make sure to factor in a few extra minutes for the delay.

 Porta Nuova is located on Piazzale 25 Aprile and is Verona’s main train station.
 The city’s hub for local and regional buses is adjacent, so you can easily catch the bus from the train station into the center of Verona.

 See below for details on traveling from Florence to Verona by train.